7 million federal student loans are in default, and garnishment is one of the many ways the government can get their money back from you.

 As far as getting out of default goes, you can use rehabilitation or consolidation.

 Rehabilitation involves making nine monthly payments over a 10 month period of time to the debt collector.
-The amount of those payments is set using a “reasonable and affordable” standard, which is equal to 15% of your discretionary income.
-If your income does not exceed that amount, then your monthly rehabilitation payments will be set at $5 per month month.
+Payment amounts ares set using a “reasonable and affordable” standard equal to 15% of your discretionary income.
+If your income is less than that amount, then your monthly rehabilitation payments will be set at $5 per month month.

 You can prevent the garnishment by entering into a rehabilitation agreement before the expiration of the time to file an objection.
 If you don’t enter into rehabilitation within that time, you can stop the garnishment only by entering into rehabilitation and making 5 of the required 9 monthly payments.

 The other way to get out of default on your federal student loans is through consolidation with the US Department of Education.
+(This is different from other forms of debt consolidation.)
 Though consolidation takes longer to complete than the 30 day window of opportunity to request a hearing, providing proof that you have submitted a consolidation application will usually halt the garnishment process.

 For consolidation, timing is everything because federal regulations prohibit you from consolidating while a garnishment is in effect.